 Bologna has an extraordinary artistic and historical heritage which can be enjoyed throughout the city.
 Aside from its treasure-filled churches, Bologna’s world-renowned Pinacoteca Nazionale is home to some of the greatest Renaissance and Baroque masterpieces in the country, including works by Raphael, Lavinia Fontana, the Carracci, Guido Reni, Guercino, and many others.
 The E.C.Co. course Renaissance and Early Baroque Art in Bologna: From Vitale da Bologna to Domenichino and Guido Reni takes students out of the classroom and into the churches, palaces, and museums to investigate Bologna’s key role in the art world between the fourteenth and seventeenth centuries.

 Bologna is home to a world-renowned institution devoted to the promotion, study and preservation of film, the Cineteca di Bologna.
 Its Cinema Lumière screens a huge selection of movies throughout the year, with a rich program that features independent movies, rarities, classics, animated and silent films (sometimes with live music).
 Next to the theatre is the Renzo Renzi library which boasts a collection of 38,000 books, 1,100 international and Italian film journals from the Silent Era to the present, 18,000 audiovisual materials, 200,000 movie posters and more than 1,500,000 photographs.
-[The catalogue of its books and journals is available online, along with that of the audiovisual materials.]
-The library also holds the Charlie Chaplin archive project, which contains the personal and professional archive of the great director.… Continue reading
+[The catalogue of its books and journals is available online, along with that of the audiovisual materials.]… Continue reading

 When you think of Italy, your mind probably goes straight to art, literature and the other liberal arts.
 But did you know that Bologna was the birthplace of experimental science?
 Science has been taught at the university since the sixteenth century.
 Eminent Bolognese scientists include Renaissance naturalist Ulisse Aldrovandi, who created one of the first botanical gardens in Europe and whose collection of bizarre animal specimen can be seen at the Museo di Palazzo Poggi; biologist and physician Marcello Malpighi, the father of microscopical anatomy; physicist Luigi Galvani, one of the founders of bioelectromagnetics, and physicist Laura Bassi, the first woman in the world to earn a university professorship in a scientific field of studies.… Continue reading